BoldingBruggeman/oceanicu-tmm-workshop/README.md

 # OceanICU Transport Matrix Method (TMM) workshop

 *This page may be still edited until the time of the workshop in response to participant feedback.*
-At present (31 October) these instructions have been confirmed to work on at least some Windows, Linux and Mac systems.
+At present (1 November) these instructions have been confirmed to work on Windows, Linux, Intel-based Macs, and ARM-based Macs (M1, M2).
+Nevertheless, each system is different and your experience may differ.
+If you experience problems, please get in touch.

 The purpose of the workshop is be able to operate the TMM implementation developed within [OceanICU](https://ocean-icu.eu/).
 It will be possible to use a variety of biogeochemical models, including [MOPS](https://doi.org/10.5194/gmd-8-2929-2015), [ERSEM](http://ersem.com), [PISCES](https://www.pisces-community.org/).